jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 11. defaults - Use default settings.
 Equivalent to rw, suid, dev, exec, auto, nouser, async.
 12. netdev - this is a network device, mount it after bringing up the network.
 Only valid with fstype nfs.

+### systemd mounting units and ZFS mounting

 ### Disk related tools

 There are two useful commands to use in regards to understanding the disk resource use in regards to the filesystem.
 The ```df``` command will list the disk usage.
 There is an optional ```-H``` and ```-h``` which presents the file-system usage in Gigabytes (-H is metric: giga, -h is binary, gibi).
 When you use ```df``` without any directories, it will list all file-systems.
 The command below lists the file-system that contains the user's home directory: ```/home/controller```.

 ![*df -H /home/controller*](images/Chapter-12/du/df-h.png "df")

 The ```du``` command is disk usage.
 This is a helpful command to show the exact *byte-count* that each file is actually using.
 When using ls -l Linux reports only 4096 kb for a directories size, this does not actually reflect the size of the content inside the directory.
 The ```du``` command will do that for you.

 \newpage